I am a booze hound.

 They’ve helped my coaching clients too.

-Basically it’s creating ‘rules’ for yourself so you don’t need to make decisions in the moment.
+Basically it’s creating ‘guidelines’ for yourself so you don’t need to make decisions in the moment.

 1. ‘I don’t start drinking until I’m sitting at the table with a meal’